confirmordeny/supraverden/docs/CRITERIA_FOR_INCLUSION.md

 # Excluded
 ## Entities established by informal agreements
 Organisations that are established through informal agreements such as memoranda of understanding (MOU) are not included.
-For example, [The Eastern Africa Power Pool (EAPP)](https://eappool.org/) is a regional institution set up through a memorandum of understanding between members (and another between utility oprators).
+For example, the [Eastern Africa Power Pool](https://eappool.org/) is a regional institution set up through a memorandum of understanding between members (and another between utility oprators).
 MOUs are not legally binding.

 # Specific types of entity